 20. Power Strip

 Consider adding a power strip to your Disney World packing list so there are plenty of outlets for everyone to charge their devices.
+I particularly like this power strip because it has built in UBS plugs for your phones and other Apple devices.

 21. Autograph Book and Sharpie